karan-joshi/Getting-and-Cleaning-Data/README.md

 2. Adjust the directory paths in the R script file according to where you save the data files.
 3. Run the R script Run_analysis.R

-This script creates a new csv file for the tidy dataset in the same directory you are working in.
+This script creates a new text file for the tidy dataset in the same directory you are working in.